missnotsospecial/Splitsol/README.md

 Access the app: Open http://localhost:5500 (or 8000) in your browser.

 📂 Project Structure

-Plaintext
-.
-├── index.html          # Main application UI
+1. index.html          # Main application UI
-├── app.js              # Frontend logic and Solana integration
+2. app.js              # Frontend logic and Solana integration
-├── idl.json            # The "Interface" for the smart contract
+3. idl.json            # The "Interface" for the smart contract
-├── assets/             # Images and styling assets └── README.md           # You are here!
+4. README.md           # You are here!
 📜 Smart Contract Logic
 The program is deployed on Solana Devnet.
 It uses Program Derived Addresses (PDAs) to store group and expense data securely.

 Program ID: HU4wkHJ97BBeabrchh94ZvMPViJrh8dCZfA3K5Cz1qbY

-🤝 Contributing
-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request